David Bergelson, Judgment: A Novel

 - Translated by Harriet Murav and Sasha Senderovich; Critical Introduction & Notes by the translators.

-- Forthcoming in the Northwestern World Classics series (Northwestern University Press, September 2017).
+- Published in the Northwestern World Classics series (Northwestern University Press, September 2017).
 Order your copy here (or, better yet, through your local bookstore)

 Never before available in English, Judgment is a work of startling power by David Bergelson, the most celebrated Yiddish prose writer of his era.